finalstate/WOLviaREST/README.md

 You need to have a working python3 installation on your computer.

-Additionally, WOLviaREST depends on the following 3 libraries:
+Additionally, WOLviaREST depends on the following 4 libraries:

 - fastapi
 - uvicorn
+- pydantic
 - wakeonlan

 They can be installed with: